wmgdev/BlazorGraphApi/README.md

 # Issues

-I had some problems the first time the user loads the blazor MS Graph profile page.
+I had some problems the first time the user loads the Blazor MS Graph profile page.

 In this situation the browser cookies exist, but the in-memory cache does not.
 This causes a MsalUiRequiredException to be thrown.
 Deleting the browser cookies and reloaded the page sort of worked, but I was looking for a better solution.